A Tale Of Two VISA Cancellations

 January 14, 2022: Immigration Minister, Alex Hawke’s ministerial discretionary powers were used to revoke Djokovic’s visa for “health and good order grounds, on the basis that it was in the public interest to do so”.

-Hawke believes Djokovics’ recent reckless behaviour while being COVID positive meant he was a “negligible risk to those around him, and that he was being “perceived by some as a talisman of a community of anti-vaccine sentiment”.
+Hawke believes Djokovics’ recent reckless behaviour while being COVID positive meant he was a “negligible risk to those around him; that he was being “perceived by some as a talisman of a community of anti-vaccine sentiment”.

 Djokovic’s lawyers immediately appealed the decision by Hawke.

-January 15, 2022: Federal Court Judge David O’Callaghan in a 15-minute procedural hearing held via video conference, states that Djokovics’ lawyers and the Australian Government must submit a written argument regarding the appeal of Hawke’s decision.
+January 15, 2022: Federal Court Judge David O’Callaghan in a 15-minute procedural hearing held via video conference.
+He states that Djokovics’ lawyers and the Australian Government must submit a written argument regarding the appeal of Hawke’s decision.